Wyoming Online Poker Laws

 Definition of Professional Gambling | Aiding or inducing another to engage in gambling, with the intent to derive a profit therefrom; or participating in gambling and having, other than by virtue of skill or luck, a lesser chance of losing or a greater chance of winning than one or more of the other participants. |

-Online Poker/Gambling | No lawmakers have proposed any legislation related to the legalization of online poker or casino games. |
+Online Poker/Gambling | No lawmakers had proposed legislation related to legalizing online poker or casino games until 2024. |

 Casinos | Two Native American tribes completed gaming compacts with the state to open casinos, of which there are now four.
 The small establishments offer limited gaming but some have table games in addition to slot machines. |

-Sports Betting | Wyoming lawmakers have taken an interest in legalizing sports betting in 2023. |
+Sports Betting | Wyoming lawmakers legalized live and online sports betting in 2021 after failed attempts in 2020. |

 Other Forms of Gambling | Horse and dog racing, pari-mutuel betting, lottery, Calcutta wagering, bingo and pull-tabs via charitable gambling. |